mdancho84/mdancho84.github.io/_posts/2020-04-13-increase-salary-data-science.md

 Mohana Krishna Chittoor has experienced rapid career acceleration and a new found confidence in his ability to land new positions.

-This was similar to my own experience honing my ability to apply the skills that I teach.
-When I was still in corporate I experience a growth in income from $100k to $150k in 2 years.
-And now I teach these skills to my students.

 #### What did Mohana's experience look like?

 <img src="/assets/2020-04-13-increase-salary-data-science/Mohana-increse-salary-messages.png" align="center">

+Mohana explains that the key was leveraging my Data Science program to apply data science to his job.

+__The reward?
+A 40% increase in about a year!__

 ## How Would A 40% Raise Impact Your Life?